SynapseFI/SynapseGo/examples/examples.md

 	"FINGERPRINT",
 	"IP_ADDRESS",
-	true,     // set to `false` to disable logging false,    // set to `true` to disable developer mode )
+	true,     // set to `false` to disable logging false,    // set to `true` to enable developer mode
+	)
 ```